 Do you feel your dining room is too small to utilise?

 Nonsense!
 You just need to follow these very simple (but very effective) tips.
-A round pedestal table with armless chairs will create the illusion of a larger space, while a monochromatic palette is also effective.
+A round pedestal table with armless chairs will create the illusion of a larger space, as will a monochromatic palette.

 It’s important to keep the floor and walls clutter-free and minimal; if the space is filled with side tables, bookshelves and lamps, you are simply introducing more corners to wiggle around, and the room feels all the smaller for it.